Price: £37,500 GBP

 Vessel has spent much of her life in Southampton waters, the Scilly Isles in the 1950’s and Jersey.
 She underwent an extensive refit at Cockwells Boatyard, Cornwall.
 2004.

 In her present ownership of 10 years, she underwent a major replacement of her decks in 2012/13.
 A year spent at St Osyths Boatyard with the shipwright.

 Single Perkins diesel engine,1989 .
 She has been used as a liveaboard vessel, in 2015 she went over to Holland with the Owners work, then returned to Poplar Dock, London.

 Her BSS safety certificate, is now expired, she has a black tank, a 240v ring main, pressurised hot water system and a shower, There is generous headroom throughout the accommodation.
 No heating system.

-Presently ashore for the Winter.
-May 2021 undergoing a refit :the main work and effort required are cosmetic issues, a service of her engine.
-The masts stood up, bend on the sails and launched.
+May 2021 underwent a refit :the main work were cosmetic issues, repainting, re antifouling, her engine.
+The masts stood up, re-rigged sails bent on and launched.

 Nominal Length: 10.67m

 Max Draft: 1.22m

 Hull Design: Displacement